 How do I get rid of carpenter ants?

 For homeowners looking to eliminate carpenter ants from their home or property, contact the experienced professionals at Prosite Pest Control.
-At Prosite, we offer effective and comprehensive pest control services that include an inspection.
+At Prosite, we offer effective and comprehensive pest control services for Ellensburg and Central Washington that include an inspection.

 How do I prevent problems with carpenter ants?

-At Prosite, we recommend the following ant prevention tips to keep destructive carpenter ants out of your Washington home:
+At Prosite, we recommend the following prevention tips to keep destructive carpenter ants away from your Washington home: